 I am very much a coffee addict.
 For a short, sharp energy boost, I reach for my beloved caffeine.
 And while there are plenty of health benefits associated with coffee, such as being rich in antioxidants and even helping extend life span, I do think it would be nice to achieve a natural energy high, rather than be a slave to my Americano habit.
 Sure, coffee may have its benefits, but I get a headache if I don't drink it every morning, and that doesn't sound healthy, does it?
 So, I called on nutritionist Sarah Flower for tips on getting a natural energy high, plus I've discovered a few tricks that I'll be keeping up my sleeve.
 Keep scrolling for 10 energy boosters you need to try.

 Get Your Diet Right

 "Sticking to a healthy diet throughout the colder months can be tough for many people.
-The dreary weather and dark days make us more inclined to ditch the lighter and healthier meals in favour of higher fat and calorific meals," says Flower.
+The dreary weather and dark days make us more inclined to ditch the lighter and healthier meals in favor of higher fat and calorific meals," says Flower.
 Sounds so familiar, right?
 The thing is the food we consume can have a direct effect on our energy levels.
 Ever eaten a jacket potato at lunch and then tried to do work?
 All you want is Netflix and a nap.

 "Fattening foods inevitably lower your energy and will leave you with the constant lethargic feeling.
 I would also recommend opting for a diet rich in low-GI complex carbohydrates, good protein and healthy fats, as these will help to keep your blood sugar balanced and avoid you feeling starved," advises Flower.
 "In times of fatigue, low energy, stress and depression, it is also advised that people opt for foods that are rich in nutrients, especially B vitamins.
 This includes nuts, yeast extract, eggs, liver, beef, sardines, and brown rice."